PTFE Teflon® Fasteners

 Coefficient Of Friction

-Teflon® has one of the lowest coefficients of friction of any solid.
-Therefore it is almost impossible to glue something to Teflon® (PTFE).
-It does not matter what the material is or what glue is used.
+This material has one of the lowest coefficients of friction of any solid.
+Therefore it is almost impossible to glue something to (PTFE).
+It does not matter what the matting material is or what glue is used.
 Because it is resistant to van de Waal forces, it is the only material that a Geeko cannot stick to.

-Teflon® is a polymer with a melting point of 326ºC or 620ºF.
+PTFE Teflon® is a polymer with a melting point of 326ºC or 620ºF.
 In addition, it also maintains its properties such as high strength, toughness, and self-lubrication at very low temperatures of -268ºC or -450ºF.
-At temperatures above 650ºC or 1200ºF, Teflon®(PTFE) will undergo depolymerization.
-Teflon® is nonflammable.
+At temperatures above 650ºC or 1200ºF, it will undergo depolymerization.
+PTFE Teflon® is nonflammable.

 While nonstick Teflon® cookware had been sold in France since the early 1950s, it was not until 1961 that it was introduced in the US.
 An American, Marion A. Trozzolo, introduced “the Happy Pan.”
 It was cookware coated with PTFE We all have Teflon® coated pans in our kitchens today.
 Brands include Swiss Diamond International® and Caphalon®.
 The sole plates of some clothes irons are also coated with the material.

 PTFE is used in so many applications it would not be possible to list them all here however below are some of the more common ones.

 Teflon® (PTFE) has excellent dielectric properties.
 In other words, insulating properties.
 50% of Teflon® production is used in wiring for aerospace and computer applications because of this insulating property.

 It is used in industrial applications because of the material’s low friction.
 It is fabricated into bearings, gears, gaskets, bushings, and other parts that must operate in a sliding action.
 This results in energy savings for the operation of some machinery.